-Adjusting for short-term momentum and longer-term mean-reversion factors (defined below) trims GMI’s ex ante risk premium to an annualized 4.9%, below the previous 5.1% projection.
+Adjusting for short-term momentum and medium-term mean-reversion factors (defined below) trims GMI’s ex ante premium fractionally to an annualized 4.5% forecast, which is unchanged from last month’s update.

 ● an estimate of GMI’s expected market price of risk, defined as the Sharpe ratio, which is the ratio of risk premia to volatility (standard deviation).